Mark Twain: Later life and death

-Twain lived in his later years at 14 West 10th Street in Manhattan.
+In his later years, Twain lived at 14 West 10th Street in Manhattan.
 He passed through a period of deep depression which began in 1896 when his daughter Susy died of meningitis.
-Olivia's death in 1904 and Jean's on December 24, 1909, deepened his gloom.
+Olivia's death in 1904 and Jean's on December 24, 1909, deepened Twain's gloom.
 On May 20, 1909, his close friend Henry Rogers died suddenly.

-In April 1906, he heard that his friend Ina Coolbrith had lost nearly all that she owned in the 1906 San Francisco earthquake, and he volunteered a few autographed portrait photographs to be sold for her benefit.
+In April 1906, Twain heard that his friend Ina Coolbrith had lost nearly all that she owned in the 1906 San Francisco earthquake, and he volunteered a few autographed portrait photographs to be sold for her benefit.
 To further aid Coolbrith, George Wharton James visited Twain in New York and arranged for a new portrait session.
-He was resistant initially, but he eventually admitted that four of the resulting images were the finest ones ever taken of him.
+Twain was resistant initially, but he eventually admitted that four of the resulting images were the finest ones ever taken of him.
 In September, Twain started publishing chapters from his autobiography in the North American Review.
 The same year, Charlotte Teller, a writer living with her grandmother at 3 Fifth Avenue, began an acquaintanceship with him which "lasted several years and may have included romantic intentions" on his part.

-In 1906 Twain formed the Angel Fish and Aquarium Club, for girls whom he viewed as surrogate granddaughters.
+In 1906, Twain formed the Angel Fish and Aquarium Club, for girls whom he viewed as surrogate granddaughters.
 Its dozen or so members ranged in age from 10 to 16.
-He exchanged letters with his "Angel Fish" girls and invited them to concerts and the theatre and to play games.
+Twain exchanged letters with his "Angel Fish" girls and invited them to concerts and the theater and to play games.
 Twain wrote in 1908 that the club was his "life's chief delight".
-In 1907, he met Dorothy Quick (aged 11) on a transatlantic crossing, beginning "a friendship that was to last until the very day of his death".
+In 1907, he met Dorothy Quick (then age 11) on a transatlantic crossing, beginning "a friendship that was to last until the very day of his death".

-Twain was awarded an honorary Doctor of Letters (D.Litt.) by Yale University in 1901.
-Then in 1902, the Doctor of Law by the University of Missouri, Oxford University would also award him the Doctorate of Law in 1907.
+Twain was awarded an honorary Doctor of Letters (D.Litt.) by Yale University in 1901 and a Doctor of Law by the University of Missouri in 1902.
+Oxford University awarded him a Doctorate of Law in 1907.

 Twain was born two weeks after Halley's Comet's closest approach in 1835; he said in 1909:

-Twain's prediction was eerily accurate; he died of a heart attack on April 21, 1910, in Stormfield, one day after the comet's closest approach to Earth.
+Twain's prediction was eerily accurate; he died of a heart attack on April 21, 1910, in Stormfield, one day after the comet was at its closest to the Sun and a month before the comet passed the Earth.

 Upon hearing of Twain's death, President William Howard Taft said: